groob/yo-yo/README.md

 Like [outset](https://github.com/chilcote/outset) for [yo](https://github.com/sheagcraig/yo)

 yo-yo traverses a directory for json or plist formatted code parameters for Yo, and creates notifications using yo.
-Installing a LaunchAgent to watch a directory and trigger yo-yo allows applications running as root to deliver notifications to the session. yo-yo deletes the notification file after successfuly executing `yo`, promising at most once delivery.
+Installing a LaunchAgent to watch a directory and trigger yo-yo allows applications running as root to deliver notifications to the session. yo-yo deletes the notification file after successfully executing `yo`, promising at most once delivery.
 This won't work in a multi user context.

 Notification file example:
 The keys in the json or plist file mirror yo's cli flags.